 Northern Cardinals hop through low branches and forage on or near the ground.
 Cardinals commonly sing and preen from a high branch of a shrub.
 The distinctive crest can be raised and pointed when agitated or lowered and barely visible while resting.
 You typically see cardinals moving around in pairs during the breeding season, but in fall and winter they can form fairly large flocks of a dozen to several dozen birds.
 During foraging, young birds give way to adults and females tend to give way to males.
 Cardinals sometimes forage with other species, including Dark-eyed Juncos, White-throated Sparrows, other sparrow species, Tufted Titmice, goldfinches, and Pyrrhuloxias.
 They fly somewhat reluctantly on their short, round wings, taking short trips between thickets while foraging.
 Pairs may stay together throughout winter, but up to 20 percent of pairs split up by the next season.

-Populations are generally in good shape.
+Northern Cardinal populations slightly increased between 1966 and 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 120 million with 77% living in the U.S., and 22% in Mexico.
+They rate a 5 out of 20 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List.
 The expansion of people and their backyards over the last two centuries has been good for cardinals.
 However, habitat loss in southeastern California, at the edge of the cardinal’s range, may cause the disappearance of the cardinal population there.

 - Halkin, Sylvia L. and Susan U. Linville.
 1999.
 Northern Cardinal (Cardinalis cardinalis).
 In The Birds of North America, No. 440 (A. Poole, Ed.).
 The Birds of North America Online, Ithaca, New York.